nairitya03/nairitya03/README.md

 <img alt="Night Coding" src="./assets/Night-Coding.gif" align="right"/>

+- 💬 I love to talk about **Digital Security, Emmerging Technology and Human Behaviour**.

 - :heart: &nbsp;I love to play Capture the Flags Challenges and attend Hacking events.

-- 🔭 I’m currently working on **Emotion Detection and Recognition** With Computer Vision.

-- 🌱 I’m currently learning **Networking and Pentesting**.
+- 🌱 I’m a recent Cybersecurity Graduate with keen interest in **Infosec and Pentesting**.

 - 🧑🏻‍💻 All of my projects are available at [Github Projects](https://github.com/nairitya03/Projects).

-- 💬 Ask me about **Python, Computer Vision/Image Processing, Cybersecurity and Human Behaviour**.

-- 📫 How to reach me **talenairitya@gmail.com**.
+- 📫 How to reach me **nairityatale@gmail.com**.

-- 🔗 Visit My Personal Portfolio Website [here](https://nairitya03.github.io/).

 - ⚡ Fun fact **Security is just a Myth!!**.